Health Information Exchange in Minnesota: Frequently Asked Questions for Health and Healthcare Providers

 - Find out more about the Minnesota e-Health Initiative.

 - The MDH Office of Health Information Technology (OHIT) provides oversight for health information exchange service providers.
-Find information on the current State-Certified Health Information Exchange Service Providers and read about Minnesota’s plans for supporting health information exchange.
+Find information on the current State-Certified Health Information Exchange Service Providers.

 - The Minnesota Department of Human Services is administering the Medicaid EHR incentives program.
 Find information about the eligibility criteria and program information.